adrientremblay/Skillshot_Learning/readme.md

-for exploration, use state space noise instead of action state noise this means that the inputs to the model are altered instead of the outputs, leading to more effective exploration this noise is actually added within the model
-More information can be found https://openai.com/blog/better-exploration-with-parameter-noise/
+for exploration, use state space noise instead of action state noise this means that the inputs to the model are altered instead of the outputs, leading to more effective exploration More information can be found https://openai.com/blog/better-exploration-with-parameter-noise/